-A. If the claimant demands payment for an award or agreed upon benefit and the carrier is in default by more than 30 days after the Huffman Demand for payment has been made, the claimant may file liquidated damages, which include 10% per day of the total amount due.
+A. If the claimant demands payment for an award or agreed upon benefit and the carrier is in default by more than 30 days after the demand for payment the claimant may file Civil litigation for liquidated damages.
 19 Del.
 C. § 2357, 19 Del.
 C. § 1101.

-Huffman v.
+- Huffman v.
 C.C.
 Oliphant and Sons, Inc., Del.
-Supr., 432 A. 1207 (1981) stands for the proposition that the failure to pay benefits owing for workers' compensation may result in penalties under the wage payment and collection act.

-- B. A "Huffman" demand is applicable in the following instances: - 1.
+Supr., 432 A. 1207 (1981) stands for the proposition that the failure to pay benefits owing for workers' compensation may result in penalties under the wage payment and collection act. - B. If a demand is made for payment a penalty is applicable if, after thirty days no payment is made, the penalty is at 10% per day up to 100% of the outstanding amount plus attorney fees and costs. - C. A "Huffman" demand is applicable in the following instances: - 1.
 A unilateral cessation of benefits. - 2.
 Failure to pay a Board Award timely. - 3.
 Failure to pay benefits per a settlement agreement in 14 days. - 4.
-Failing to pay medical expenses that were the subject of a Board Order. - C. The standard in a "Huffman" case is whether the funds were withheld without a good faith basis.
+Failing to pay medical expenses that were the subject of a Board Order. - D. The standard in a "Huffman" case is whether the funds were withheld without a good faith basis.
 All the claimant must show is that a demand was made for the funds and they were not paid within thirty days of that demand.